 ‘Exercise therapy shouldn’t be done as it makes patients worse’ Prof Maureen Hanson

-After significant patient pressure, NICE have finally decided to review the ME/CFS guidelines (CG53) going against the recommendations of the royal colleges who deemed the guideline adequate.
+After significant patient pressure, NICE have finally decided to review the ME guidelines (CG53) going against the recommendations of the royal colleges who deemed the guideline adequate.

 It is anticipated that the review will be completed by 2020.
 Although the guideline is being ‘teared up and started again’ according to Prof Mark Baker, Guidelines Director, NICE have refused to withdraw the recommendation of Cognitive Behavioural Therapy and Graded Exercise Therapy in the meantime leaving patients vulnerable to more harmful treatment.

-The guideline committee’s development group are still looking for a paediatric nurse but the remaining positions have been allocated and the process has already started.
-The bias of the development group towards those that endorse the biopsychosocial model of the illness which is responsible for the poor guidelines we already have is extremely concerning.
-It seems illogical for them to be on a development group for an illness that isn’t psychological and that they have a vested interest in keeping the status quo rather calls into question NICE’s independence and ethical stance.
+The guideline committee’s development group are still looking for a paediatric nurse but the remaining positions have been allocated and the process has started.
+The bias of the development group towards those endorsing the BPS model of ME, which is responsible for the current guidelines, is clear and extremely concerning.
+It seems illogical and unethical for the development group to be packed with proponents of a psychological model for ME, rather than the neurological condition defined by WHO, especially given they have a vested interest in maintaining the status quo as many of them are BPS researchers, actively promoting GET and CBT as treatments for ME (8 of the currently appointed 13 core members fall into this category).
+This calls into question NICE’s independence and ethical stance and suggests the results of the review have been predetermined and that it is merely a paper exercise used to silence patients following the outcry over the flawed PACE trial.
+Moreover, this latest research shows NICE will not be presented with accurate information with which to make an informed decision in any event.
 Details of these conflicts of interest and bias follow:

 Chair: Peter Barry Consultant Paediatric Intensivist, University Hospitals of Leicester